NREL/fpeam/Documentation.md

 # MOVES Module

-Emissions from biomass transportation are by default calculated using version 2014a of the EPA's Motor Vehicle Emission Simulator (MOVES) model.
-FPEAM uses a set of parameters listed below to determine at what level of detail MOVES is run, and emission rates from vehicle running and start and hotelling are combined with feedstock production data and truck capacity data to calculate total pollutant amounts.
+Emissions from feedstock transportation are by default calculated using version 2014a of the EPA's Motor Vehicle Emission Simulator (MOVES) model.
+FPEAM creates all required input files and runs MOVES in batch mode, using a set of parameters listed below to determine at what level of detail MOVES is run.
+Following the MOVES run(s), emission rates for vehicle operation and start and hotelling are postprocessed with feedstock production data, truck capacity data and feedstock transportation routes to calculate total pollutant amounts.

-Currently MOVES can only be run by FIPS (counties), although development is planned to allow users to run MOVES on a project level, where a project may encompass part of a county or parts of several counties.
+Currently the FPEAM MOVES module can only run MOVES at the FIPS (county) level, although development is planned to allow users to run MOVES on a project level, where a project may encompass part of a county or parts of several counties.
 The FIPS for which MOVES is run are determined from region_production values in the feedstock production set, which are mapped to FIPS using the user-provided region-to-FIPS map discussed in the previous section.

 MOVES can be run for all FIPS for which a mapping from region_production to FIPS was provided, or at two levels of aggregation: one FIPS per state based on which FIPS had the highest total feedstock production, or multiple FIPS per states based on which FIPS had the highest production of each feedstock.
 By default, MOVES is run once per state with FIPS selected based on highest total feedstock production.
 This aggregation is done by default to keep FPEAM run times reasonable; MOVES requires between 10 and 15 minutes to run each FIPS and can easily extend model run times into days.

-MOVES aggregation levels are set using the moves_by_state and moves_by_state_and_feedstock parameters, both Booleans that can be set either via the FPEAM GUI or in the moves.ini file.
+MOVES aggregation levels are set using the moves_by_state and moves_by_state_and_feedstock parameters, both Booleans that can be set either via the FPEAM GUI or in the MOVES config file.
 These parameters are mutually exclusive: at most one of them can be True.
 If neither moves_by_state nor moves_by_state_and_feedstock are True, then MOVES automatically runs every FIPS for which sufficient data is provided.

 TABLE: MOVES module user options